 With tools like Tweetdeck, Hootsuite, Tweetchat, and Twubs, you can follow a conference in real time.
 I once followed a three-day conference on social media given by the US Air Force Public Affairs.
 With Tweetdeck and Hootsuite, you create a search query to follow.
 With Tweetchat and Twubs, you simply enter the hashtag.

 Each program has its pros and cons, you have to play with them to see which one is right for you.

 Create Your Own Newsletter

-Finally, you can capture every single post written about a conference and save it to Evernote, Dropbox, Google Drive, a Google spreadsheet, etc. In this case I am using a IFTTT recipe to save posts with a specific hashtag to a Google spreadsheet.
+Finally, you can capture every single post written about a conference and save it to Evernote, Dropbox, Google Drive, a Google spreadsheet, etc. In this case, I am using an IFTTT recipe to save posts with a specific hashtag to a Google spreadsheet.
 I can then later review what was posted and mine the resources shared.

 You do not have to feel like you are missing out when you cannot physically attend a conference.
 Leverage some technologies and attend virtually.
 In a sharing learning community, everyone benefits.

 How do you follow a conference virtually?
 Please let me know in the chat.